Jack's: Menu

 Jack's specialty is its breakfast.
 Biscuit sandwiches are the predominant breakfast item, including the smoked sausage, country ham, egg, cheese, bacon, sausage and country fried steak options.
-Jack's also serves pancake breakfasts, wraps, and a variety of sides, such as hashbrowns, grits, and gravy.
-For lunch and dinner, the signature items is the Big Jack, a double patty cheeseburger with a cult following, with a variety of side items, including French fries, coleslaw, green beans, mashed potatoes and their famous biscuits.
+Jack's also serves pancake breakfasts, wraps, and a variety of sides, such as hash browns, grits, and gravy.
+For lunch and dinner, the signature item is the Big Jack, a double patty cheeseburger with lettuce, onions, tomato, pickles, mustard, ketchup, and mayonnaise.
+The lunch and dinner menu also includes a variety of side items, including French fries, coleslaw, green beans, mashed potatoes and biscuits.
 They also offer boneless chicken tenders which are served with a variety of dipping sauces, bone-in fried chicken plates, fried and grilled chicken sandwiches, and a number of salads which can be topped with either grilled or fried chicken.
 Desserts include their signature fried pies, hand-spun milkshakes, and ice cream.
 Seasonal and limited-time offerings also appear on some menus, such as lemonade shakes and the Mushroom & Swiss Burger.

+In 2026, Jack's added a Conecuh sausage dog to their menu.